wizard112/2025-DEV2-008-MyTicTacToe/README.md

 #### Layer Domain

-We have :
  - entities
  - use cases

 ##### In the Kata

- I tried to apply the principle one action = one use case action play => use case Game action is turn to player => use case Players action verifier => use case Verifier
+ I tried to apply the principle of for one action we have only one use case the action play => use case Game the action it is turn to the player => use case Players the action verifier => use case Verifier

 #### Layer Data
    In my implementation this layer is empty.
    We can save the state of game if it was a requirement for example.

 #### Layer Presentation
- - handle the interactions of the user from an UI.
+ - To handle the interactions of the user from an UI.

 ##### Design pattern Model-View-Intent

 I tried to implement the design pattern MVI in this layer.
 I think it is a good pattern because this pattern uses a unidirectional data flow, separation of concerns and immutability :

-- Component Intent represents the interaction and user actions like click button, it communicates teh user's actions.
+- Component Intent : the interaction and user actions like click button, it communicates the user's actions.
-- Component Model represents the single source of truth, it has the logic and data and it manages the state.
+- Component Model : the single source of truth, it has the logic and data and it manages the state.
-- Component View represents the UI renderer, it displays the app's state to the user
+- Component View : the UI renderer, it displays the app's state to the user

 ### SOLID Principles

-I tried to apply the SOLID principles in my different classes, it is a good practice to have a maintainable, testable and scalable project.
+I tried to apply the SOLID principles in my different classes.
+Theses principles help to have a maintainable, testable and scalable project.

 ## Accessibility

-I tried to test the accessibility in the compose UI and then the fix the result of the test
+I tried to test the accessibility in the compose UI and then the fix the result of the test in adding semantics to modifier of the cell.

 ## CI/CD

-I tried to use the Github Actions for simple tasks, this is my first time implementation of the actions.
+I tried to use the Github Actions for simple tasks, it is my first implementation of the actions.

 - Trigger: for each pull request the action is triggered
 - jobs : clean the project, build the project and then run unit test.